Victorian Railways S class (diesel): Delivery

+Utilisation

 The class were initially used on express passenger trains such as the Intercapital Daylight, Southern Aurora, Spirit of Progress and The Overland, but were also used on fast freights.
 On the broad gauge, they often operated in pairs, while on the standard gauge they usually ran solo.
 A second 'hostlers' cab was provided at the number two end, but was only used around depots, or to haul empty carriages short distances.

 In February 1969, two were destroyed in the Violet Town railway disaster, and were deemed uneconomical to repair and scrapped.
 In January 1967 S317 was badly damaged in a head-on collision with X33 south of Broadford Loop and was returned to Clyde Engineering for rebuilding.
 In June 1982, S317 was again involved in a fatal accident when it ran into the rear of the Spirit of Progress at Barnawartha, killing the crew.

 As more modern locomotives were introduced, those on the standard gauge moved to the broad gauge.
 Examples would periodically appear on the standard gauge.

 When the G Class engines entered service, the railways declared that no more S Class engines would undergo major overhauls.
 The last two had been S301 in 1985 and S307 in 1986; as of July 1987, engines S303, 304, 305 and 309 were withdrawn, 308 banned as a leading unit and 306 was under minor repair but still in the VR Blue livery.
 In February 1994, four (300, 302, 311, 312) were sold to West Coast Railway for use on their Melbourne to Warrnambool passenger service.
 By April 1999, only four remained in the V/Line fleet and even these were only used during periods of high demand.
 A few have been preserved.

+The first known working of an S class locomotive east of Dandenong was on the 28 June 1986 run of the 8:25 am Bairnsdale passenger service, with N455 leading east-facing S309.
+S class engines were considered "familiar" on the Gippsland corridor by 1988, replacing withdrawn L class electric engines working briquette trains.

+Engine locations were recorded as at 8 June 1987, thus: